 Capital One – Name, Birthday and Phone Number.
 An SSN is required to add an Account Manager (a type of authorized user with increased account access, including the ability to set up their login details to manage the account).

-Chase – Name, Birthday and Address
+Chase – Name, Birthday, Address and Relationship to Primary Cardholder